Thesis Type: Thesis in Computer Science, Data Engineering, Computer Engineering, Mathematical Engineering, Data Science

 • Basic knowledge of modular development

-• Beginner of (or willing to learn quickly) deep learning and natural language processing
+• Beginner of (or willing to learn quickly) machine learning and natural language processing

 The thesis will be structured as follows: